iainm342/milestone-2/README.md

 - As a **user**, I want to be able to choose a restaurant based on the type of food it offers.
 - As a **user**, I want to be able to see where the restaurants are located within the town I am interested in.
 - As a **user**, I want to be able to contact the restaurant of choice either through their website booking engine or by being provided contact details.
+- As a **user**, I want to be able to obtain basic information about the restaurants in the town that I am to help me decide where to reserve a table.
 - As a **user**, I want to be able to register with the **site owners** so that I can be informed of new restaurants registering on the site.
 - As a **business owner**, I want the information on the site to represent my business and to look attractive.
 - As a **business owner**, I want to be able to register my interest with the **site owners** so that they can add me to the site.